gleam-lang/website/cheatsheets/gleam-for-elm-users.md

 ## Overview

-Elm and Gleam have similar goals of providing a robust and sound type system with an approachable set of features.
+Elm and Gleam have similar goals of providing a robust and sound type system with a friendly and approachable set of features.

-Where Elm compiles to Javascript, Gleam initially aimed to compile to Erlang.
-Where Elm is best suited for front-end browser based applications, Gleam initially targets a back-end ecosystem.
+They have some differences in their output and focus.
+Where Elm compiles to Javascript, Gleam initially aimed to compile to Erlang, and where Elm is best suited for front-end browser based applications, Gleam initially targets back-end and server-side application development.

-There is work in progess to compile Gleam to Javascript which opens up the possibility for front-end development.
+Another area in which Elm and Gleam differ is around talking to other languages.
+Elm does not provide user-defined foreign function interfaces for interacting with Javascript code and libraries.
+All communication between Elm and Javascript has to go through the Elm ports.
+In contrast to this, Gleam makes it easy to define inferfaces for using Erlang code and libraries directly and has no concept of ports for talking to Erlang.

-One area in which Elm and Gleam differ in their approach is where Elm does not provide easy access to defining foreign-function-interfaces for interacting with Javascript libraries.
-In contrast to this, Gleam makes it easy to define this inferfaces for using Erlang libraries.
+**Note**: There is work in progess to compile Gleam to Javascript which opens up the possibility for front-end development.

 ## Comments